Smithsonian/ngeht-challenge-content/content/challenge1.md

 ### Data properties

-A 24-hour observing track was simulated for each array, source, and frequency.
-Each track consists of 10-minute scans interleaved with 10-minute gaps.
+A 24-hour observing track was simulated for each array, source, and frequency, resulting in eight separate datasets.
+Each track consists of 10-minute scans interleaved with 10-minute gaps and is identical for each dataset.
 A single frequency channel with a time resolution of 10 seconds is provided.

 Thermal noise expected from the receiver and enhanced by atmospheric